millwheel/react-movie-lineup/README.md

-# Summary
+# React Movie lineup

-- This is the website that shows recommended movie line-up.
+- This is web application that shows recommended movie line-up.
-- This is a practice of ReactJs for beginner.
+- This is pratice application for ReactJS
 - This uses the API of https://yts.mx/

 # Website Address